amoh-godwin/Articulae/mds/property_how_when_when_not.md

 ## When not to use the property to achieve your needs

-In instances where you want to control a list or a dict, you can't achieve that with the property decorator.
-But that does not mean you can't control the property.
-You can still control the property by subclassing it.
+In instances where you want to control a list or a dict other than what is given, you can't achieve that with the property decorator.
+But should not prevent us.
+We are developers!
+We find solutions to every problem.
+Well the truth is Python allows you to control any type, simply by subclassing it.
+So we will subclass both the `list` and the `dict` and will add our modifications to them.

 ### Lists